 He commented on how strenuous his therapy has been and how much he enjoys his therapists.
 I'm writing this down because I don't want to lose the elation that I felt at seeing him laugh and forget about his predicament for a while.

+He answered a few calls while we were there.
+I would like to encourage you to phone and just give Chris a quick hello if you have time.
 I'm certain that Chris would love to hear from you even for a few minutes..just a little call about what you've been up to would make his day and keep those synaptic channels popping :).

 It was great to hear Chris laugh and he had no problemo telling us when it was time to get settled in.
 I hope that he has "sweet dreams" and remembers how much fun we all had tonight.